-Gains from the sale of the fund units are subject to the 25% corporation tax rate.
+Gains from the sale of the fund units are subject to (standard) corporation tax (see § 22 [1] and [2] KStG for the current rate).
 Price losses and impairments can be recognised immediately for tax purposes.

 Corporate entities with income from capital assets